 Mart Dela Cruz: Dr. Cruz used the BU mini-sabbatical award to further develop the work he performed in his group’s breast cancer-exercise system by presenting and participating at the San Antonio Breast Cancer Symposium 2016.
 The symposium was estimated to attract over 7500 attendees from over 90 countries.
-The main objectives were to develop a more in depth understanding of Triple Negative Breast Cancer (TNBC) biology through attending courses and sessions, and interacting with experts in this field to initiate and develop collaborations.
+The main objectives were to develop a more in-depth understanding of Triple-Negative Breast Cancer (TNBC) biology through attending courses and sessions and interacting with experts in this field to initiate and develop collaborations.
 TNBC is an aggressive disease afflicting up to 1/5th of breast cancer cases in the US.
 The innovation of better treatment options is urgently needed as limited and ineffective therapies are the only option.

 Graham Voysey: Dr Voysey spent the duration of his sabbatical at the Auditory Neuroplasticity Lab at the Massachusetts Eye and Ear Infirmary (MEEI).
 He studied the mechanisms and therapeutic potentials of brain plasticity for hearing with Dr. Daniel Polley and his colleagues at the Eaton-Peabody Laboratories.
-MEEI is a world-class research institution, and is the premiere teaching hospital for otolaryngology, speech disorders and hearing.
+MEEI is a world-class research institution and is the premier teaching hospital for otolaryngology, speech disorders, and hearing.
 Since 1958, it has been a defining center of development for hearing aids and cochlear implants, and a leader in translational research in many areas of hearing and deafness.
 Pioneering work is done there in the origins of hearing disorders, the function of the auditory system, and the development of new therapeutic and adaptive technologies.